 It was probably during his time with Paul that Mark wrote his gospel based on all he had learned from Peter.

 He then traveled to Egypt where he established a church in Alexandria, became the Bishop, and ordained other priests and bishops to spread the Word.

 In the spring of 68 A.D., it’s believed that Mark spoke out against the pagan holiday of the Egyptian god Serapis which fell on Easter.
 The followers of Serapis captured him, tied him up, and dragged him by the neck through the streets until he died.

 Christians recovered his body and buried it.
-In the year 829, Venetian pirates (I mean, merchants) “purchased” some of the relics of St. Mark and transported them back to Venice where they are enshrined in the Basilica di San Marco.
+In the year 829, Venetian pirates, I mean, merchants, “purchased” some of the relics of St. Mark and transported them back to Venice where they are enshrined in the Basilica di San Marco.
 The rest of the relics are believed to be in St. Mark’s Coptic Cathedral in Alexandria and some in St. Mark’s Cathedral in Cairo.

 Why did Mark fight so hard against his calling to ministry?

 An answer came to me while reading the Gospel of Mark.
-Remembering that Mark was a much younger man than the Twelve Apostles and that he wasn’t with Jesus during His ministry, he simply didn’t understand it all.
+Remembering that Mark was a much younger man than the Twelve Disciples, and he wasn’t with Jesus during His ministry, he simply didn’t understand it all.
 Although Mark was a witness to the Crucifixion, Resurrection, and Pentecost, and believed in the miracle that is Jesus Christ, he didn’t fully understand Jesus’s message until he heard it properly and completely from Peter.